MicrosoftLearning/mslearn-azure-ml/Instructions/05-Designer-train-model.md

 ## Provision an Azure Machine Learning workspace

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
-You can interact with the Azure Machine Learning workspace through the Studio, Python SDK, and Azure CLI.
+You can interact with the Azure Machine Learning workspace through the studio, Python SDK, and Azure CLI.

 You'll use a Shell script which uses the Azure CLI to provision the workspace and necessary resources.
-Next, you'll use the Designer in the Azure Machine Learning Studio to train and compare models.
+Next, you'll use the Designer in the Azure Machine Learning studio to train and compare models.

 ### Create the workspace and compute cluster